Marine Iguana

 Hatchling

-Marine iguanas are polygamous.
-Males fight aggressively to secure a mate, females selecting them based on their body size, preferring larger individuals.
-Females are sexually mature at 3 to 5 years, and males at 6 to 8 years.
-The breeding season is from December to March and the nesting season from January to April.
+Marine iguanas are polygynous.
+Males fight aggressively to secure a mate, and females select them based on their body size, preferring larger individuals.
+Large males defend territories for up to three months during the breeding season, and in this period they sometimes fight other males.
+Medium-sized males roam areas near the territories of large males or walk along beaches looking for females, while small "sneaky" males may enter the territories of large males.
+The breeding season is from December to March and the nesting season is from January to April.
 Females go inland to lay 1 to 6 eggs in a burrow of sand, along with thousands of others nesting in the same area, due to suitable sites being scarce.
 They will defend their burrow for a few days before leaving the eggs to incubate, which takes 89 to 120 days.
 Upon hatching, the baby iguanas dig themselves out from their nest and move down to the intertidal zone, where they start feeding.
+Females become reproductively mature at 3 to 5 years of age, and males at 6 to 8 years.

 Population